Oreum Industries Internal Project, 2024Q3

 Observe:

-(later mortality).
-The near-linear response suggests this ordinal metric is being used quite reliablynu_karno_patient_cat
+• nu_karno_physician_cat: as c0 -> c100 there's a fairly linear increase on \alpha (later mortality).
+The near-linear response suggests this ordinal metric is being used quite reliably

 3.1.3 Interpret auto-imputed missing values¶